codeflorist/quakespasm/README.md

 Quake's weapons don't seem to be particularly consistently sized or offset.
 To work around this there are cvars to position/scale correct the weapons.
 Working default offsets are included for the following weapons:

-- Vanilla Quake, Scourge of Armagon and Dissolution of Eternity weapons
+- Vanilla Quake, Scourge of Armagon and Dissolution of Eternity weapons (including the enhanced models of the Re-Release - [see info above for details](#enhanced-models-from-quake-re-release)!)
 - Arcane Dimensions weapons (be sure to use folder-name `ad` and start game with `-game ad` to have them applied)
 - Underdark Overbright's axe (be sure to use folder-name `udob` and start game with `-game udob` to have them applied)